Venue: Committee Room, Civic Offices, Leigh Road, Eastleigh

 Members are invited to declare interests in relation to items of business on the agenda.
 Any interests declared will be recorded in the Minutes.

-Consideration was given to the report of the Head of Legal and Democratic Services which set out the comments received during a consultation on the Polling Review and suggested changes for future elections.
+Consideration was given to the report of the Head of Legal and Democratic Services which proposed new conditions for the seating width in hackney carriages and private hire vehicles.